mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 ### From other services inside the project

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
-It’s highly recommended to utilize the **==connectionString==** environment variable that Zerops creates automatically for the database in non-HA mode.
+It’s highly recommended that you utilize the **==connectionString==** environment variable that Zerops creates automatically for the database in non-HA mode.
 See also the explanation of environment variables specifics for HA mode below.
-More info in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
-See also the list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#postgresql) for the PostgreSQL Service.
+More information can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section, related to **connectionString**.
+See also a list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#postgresql) for the PostgreSQL Service.

 <!-- markdownlint-disable DOCSMD004 -->
 ::: info Environment variables specifics for HA mode Due to the Patroni cluster functionality, you can use an additional connection string to connect to the database in HA mode.
-It is ==**connectionStringReplicas**== , used to connect to any member (all standby replica instances + the current primary instance) of the database cluster to retrieve already existing data (only reading operations via SQL SELECT queries).
+It is ==**connectionStringReplicas**==, used to connect to any member (all standby replica instances + the current primary instance) of the database cluster to retrieve already existing data (only reading operations via SQL SELECT queries).
 The corresponding  ==**portReplicas**== environment variable value is used under the hood.

 The names of ==**connectionString**== and ==**port**== are kept the same, but in HA mode, using them is reserved for creating a connection to the current primary instance and mainly processing all data modification requests (via SQL INSERT, UPDATE, and DELETE statements).
-And of course, any SELECT statement can be sent also, nothing forbids it.
+And of course, any SELECT statement can also be sent, nothing prevents this from happening.
 :::
 <!-- markdownlint-enable DOCSMD004 -->